multiversx/mx-specs/network-interaction-sdk/sdk-core/transaction-intents-factories/token_transfers_factory.md

     // - ErrBadArguments
     //
     // All kinds of transfers (native and ESDT) should be handled.
+    // If multiple transfers are specified, a multi-ESDT transfer intent should be created.
     // Bad usage should be reported.
     create_transaction_intent_for_custom_transfers({
         sender: IAddress;